John Boorman Career Summary:

 Boorman was born in Shepperton, Middlesex, England, the son of Ivy (née Chapman) and George Boorman.
 He was educated at the Salesian School in Chertsey, Surrey.

-Capturing the interest of producer David Deutsch, he was offered the chance to direct a film aimed at repeating the success of A Hard Day’s Night (directed by Richard Lester in 1964): Catch Us If You Can (1965) is about competing pop group Dave Clark Five.
-While not as successful commercially as Lester’s film, it drew good reviews from critics and smoothed Boorman’s way into the film industry.
+Capturing the interest of producer David Deutsch, he was offered the chance to direct a film aimed at repeating the success of A Hard Day’s Night (directed by Richard Lester in 1964).
+Catch Us If You Can (1965) was a tale about a competing pop group named Dave Clark Five.
+While not as successful commercially as Lester’s film, it drew good reviews from critics and helped Boorman’s way into the film industry.

-Boorman was drawn to Hollywood for the opportunity to make Point Blank (1967), based on a Richard Stark novel, brought a stranger’s vision to the decaying fortress of Alcatraz and the proto-hippy world of west coast America.
-Lee Marvin gave the then-unknown director his full support, telling MGM he deferred all his approvals on the project to Boorman.
+Boorman was drawn to Hollywood for the opportunity to make Point Blank (1967), based on a Richard Stark novel.
+That film noir brought a stranger’s vision to the decaying fortress of Alcatraz and the proto-hippy world of West Coast America.
+Lee Marvin gave the then-unknown director his full support, telling MGM that he would defer all his approvals on the project to Boorman.

-After Point Blank, Boorman re-teamed with Lee Marvin and Toshiro Mifune for Hell in the Pacific (1968), which tells a fable story of two representative soldiers stranded together on an island.
+After Point Blank, Boorman re-teamed with Lee Marvin and Toshiro Mifune for Hell in the Pacific (1968), which tells sort of a fable story about two soldiers–American and Japanese– who are stranded together on an island.

-Returning to the UK, he made Leo the Last (US/UK, 1970), which showed the influence of Fellini and even starred Fellini regular Marcello Mastroianni; he won the Best Director Award at Cannes.
+Returning to the UK, he made Leo the Last (US/UK, 1970), which showed the influence of Fellini and even starred Fellini’s regular actor, Marcello Mastroianni, for which he won the Best Director Award at the Cannes Fest.

 At the beginning of the 1970s, Boorman was planning to film The Lord of the Rings and corresponded about his plans with the author, J. R. R. Tolkien.
 Ultimately the production proved too costly, though some elements and themes can be seen in Excalibur.

 A wide variety of films followed.
-Zardoz (1974), starring Sean Connery, was a post-apocalyptic science fiction piece set in the 23rd century.
+Zardoz (1974), starring Sean Connery, was a post-apocalyptic sci-fi set in the 23rd century.
 The “Zardoz world” was on a collision course with an “effete” eternal society, which it accomplished, and in the story must reconcile with a more natural human nature.

 The Emerald Forest (1985) saw Boorman cast his actor son Charley Boorman as an eco-warrior, in a rainforest adventure that included commercially required elements – action and near-nudity – with authentic[citation needed] anthropological detail.
 Rospo Pallenberg’s original screenplay was adapted into a book of the same name by award-winning author Robert Holdstock.
 Because the film’s distributor faced business troubles that year, the film did not receive a traditional “For Your Consideration” advertising campaign for the 1985 Oscars, despite positive critical reviews.
 Boorman took the initiative to promote the film himself by making VHS copies available for no charge to Academy members at several Los Angeles-area video rental stores.
 Boorman’s idea later became ubiquitous during Hollywood’s award season.
 However, Emerald Forest itself received no nominations from Boorman’s strategy.

-Hope and Glory (1987, UK) is his most autobiographical movie to date, a retelling of his childhood in London during The Blitz.
-Produced by Goldcrest Films, with Hollywood financing, it proved a box office hit in the US, receiving numerous Oscar, BAFTA and Golden Globe nominations.
+Hope and Glory (1987, UK) was Boorman’s most autobiographical movie to date, a semi-fictionalized retelling of his childhood in London during The Blitz.
+Produced by Goldcrest Films, with Hollywood financing, it proved to be a box office hit in the US, receiving several Oscar and BAFTA nominations.

-However, his 1990 US-produced comedy about a dysfunctional family, Where the Heart Is, was a major flop.
+However, his next film, the 1990 US-produced comedy about a dysfunctional family, Where the Heart Is, was a major flop.

-Beyond Rangoon (US, 1995) and The Tailor of Panama (US/Ireland, 2000) both explore unique worlds with alien characters stranded and desperate.
+Beyond Rangoon (US, 1995) and The Tailor of Panama (US/Ireland, 2000) were both fims that aimed to explore unique worlds, populated with alien characters stranded and desperate.

 He was appointed CBE in the 1994 Birthday Honors for services to the film industry.